FortechRomania/js-team-showcase/internship-process.md

 ## About the internships

-We offer a 3-month program during which you will be guided through the world of JavaScript, from basic algorithm and data structures to patterns of functional programming and object-oriented programming.
+We offer a 3-month program during which you will be guided through the world of JavaScript, from basic algorithms and data structures to patterns of functional programming and object-oriented programming.
 Each intern has a mentor that guides him throughout the 3 months.
 In parallel with the training curricula, the interns are joining the team in all activities, including workshops, R&D projects and project showcases.

 Based on the specific of the internship and the context of the team, the last period can be dedicated to a specific technology branch, whether it's on building a UI Automation Framework with JavaScript, or building a React/Angular frontend application, or a Node.js server side web app.